purchasingtoolpak/lanyon/_posts/2017-05-12-supplier-financial-viability-template.md

 published: true
 ---

-Use the financial viability template to monitor suppliers facing severe financial difficulties.
+Use the financial viability Excel template to monitor suppliers facing severe financial difficulties.
 These are vendors identified as part of a risk assessment.
 Typically for a company going into or out of bankruptcy.

 This is week six of ten free procurement templates in ten weeks.
-Be sure to check out the procurement templates from weeks one through five.
+Check out other blog posts for free procurement templates from weeks one through five.

 Week 1:	[sourcing strategy]({{site.baseurl}}/2017/04/07/sourcing-strategy-template)